oskariorg/oskari-documentation/2 Application environment/00020-Frontend.md

 ## Frontend

-The user interface is a Javascript-based single-page app.
+The user interface for Oskari-based services usually is a Javascript-based single-page app.
 The UI is built by selecting a series of bundles that provide functionalities/capabilities for an application.
 You can mix and match the bundles or create new ones to customize the application for your needs.

 Bundles are used as uniform containers to ship and share new functionality to the application setups.
 Additions to an existing functionality are implemented as plugins shipped within the bundles.